Skip to main content

 Once your evidence is submitted as described above, within the correct timeframes required by Reposit, the adjudicator will assess all of the evidence and make a binding decision as to how the disputed amount should be awarded.

 The result of the adjudication cannot be challenged except through a Court of Law.
-Reposit are NOT permitted to re-open cases unless it can be shown that there was a manifest error.
+Reposit is NOT permitted to re-open cases unless it can be shown that there was a manifest error.

 Why is it important to get it right?